m-khooryani/CacheQ/README.md

 ```

 ### 2.4 Logging
-As you might have done it plenty of times in other programs, Logging could be simply customized
+As you might have done it multiple times in other programs, Logging could be simply customized
 ```json
 {
   "Logging": {